hildebra/Rarefaction/Readme.md

 ls -lh test.*
 ```

+# Citation
+If you use RTK in a publication, please considire citing the bioinformactics application note at https://academic.oup.com/bioinformatics/article/3111845/RTK-efficient-rarefaction-analysis-of-large

+>Saary, Paul, et al. "RTK: efficient rarefaction analysis of large datasets."
+Bioinformatics (2017)

 # Copyright
 RTK is licensed under the GPLv2.
 See notice and license file for more information.